ysabelm/testing-with-jasmine/README.md

 Using Red-Green-Refactoring method, test the "add contact" feature.
 First, we have to write the test in spec/AddressBookSpec.js and check it fails using Jasmine Spec Runner (Red). `AddressBook is not defined`.
 To let it pass, we have to write a constructor function - function AddressBook() - While refreshing, we read `Contact is not defined` --> We also need to write a contact constructor in a new file and add it as a src file in the html file...and so on.
 Neither addContact or getContact are defined --> we need to write them.

 ### Test delete feature in an address book
+In spec/AddressBook.js, we write the test and check it also fails using Jasmine Spec Runner. writing the spec, I expect the object `not.toBeDefined` if I try to get it from the address book.
+We need to write in AddressBook.js the delete function using the splice method of an array to remove a contact.

 ## Dependencies
 [Jasmine](https://jasmine.github.io/pages/getting_started.html)